Theatre of Italy: Commedia dell'arte

-The genesis of commedia may be related to carnival in Venice, where the author and actor Andrea Calmo had created the character Il Magnifico, the precursor to the vecchio (old man) Pantalone, by 1570.
+The genesis of commedia may be related to Carnival of Venice, where the author and actor Andrea Calmo had created the character Il Magnifico, the precursor to the vecchio (old man) Pantalone, by 1570.
 In the Flaminio Scala scenario, for example, Il Magnifico persists and is interchangeable with Pantalone into the 17th century.
 While Calmo's characters (which also included the Spanish Capitano and a dottore type) were not masked, it is uncertain at what point the characters donned the mask.
 However, the connection to carnival (the period between Epiphany and Ash Wednesday) would suggest that masking was a convention of carnival and was applied at some point.
-The tradition in Northern Italy is centred in Florence, Mantua, and Venice, where the major companies came under the protection of the various dukes.
+The tradition in northern Italy is centred in Florence, Mantua and Venice, where the major companies came under the protection of the various dukes.
 Concomitantly, a Neapolitan tradition emerged in the south and featured the prominent stage figure Pulcinella, which has been long associated with Naples and derived into various types elsewhere—most famously as the puppet character Punch (of the eponymous Punch and Judy shows) in England.

 18th century

 This century was a difficult period for the Italian theatre.
 Commedia dell'arte spread throughout Europe, but it underwent a clear decline as the dramaturgy decreased and little attention was paid to the texts it offered, compared to other works from the rest of Europe.
-However, the Commedia dell'arte remained an important school that lasted more than 100 years, and important authors of the Renaissance period were unable to offer a wide range of works thus being able to build the foundations for a future school.
+However, the commedia dell'arte remained an important school that lasted more than 100 years, and important authors of the Renaissance period were unable to offer a wide range of works thus being able to build the foundations for a future school.

 Goldoni did not break into the theatre scene as a revolutionary but as a reformer.
 At first he indulged the taste of the public, still tied to the old masks.
 In his first comedies the presence of Pantalone, Brighella and with a great Harlequin, perhaps the last of a large caliber in Italy, like Antonio Sacco who played with the mask of Truffaldino, is constant.
 For this company Goldoni wrote important comedies such as The Servant of Two Masters and La putta onorata.
 In 1750 the Venetian lawyer wrote the manifesto text of his comedy reform: Il teatro comico.
-In this comedy the ancient Commedia dell'arte and its Commedia riformata are compared.
+In this comedy the ancient commedia dell'arte and its commedia riformata are compared.
 Carlo Goldoni used new companies from which the masks, by now too improbable in a realist theatre, disappeared, just as their jokes and jokes, often unrelated to the subject, disappeared.
 In his riformate comedies the plot returns to being the central point of the comedy and the most realistic characters.
 Francesco Albergati Capacelli, a great friend of Goldoni and his first follower, continued along this line.